FAQ

 - Flags for rules that are present in the description but missing from the structured rules fields

-Vague or incomplete house rules are a common driver of guest complaints and lower review scores — the report will flag specific gaps.
+Vague or incomplete house rules are a common driver of guest complaints and lower review scores.
+The report will flag specific gaps.

 The competitive analysis filters comparable listings by property size, guest capacity, quality floor, and proximity before scoring them for similarity.
 When strong comps are available, confidence is rated Medium or High.